Landlord and tenant relations

 - Have a rent book (if they pay weekly) or receipt for rent payment

 - Have a decent standard of safety and repair

 - Be given notice in writing that the landlord wishes to inspect the property

 - Be served with a court order if being asked to leave against their will

 - Have their deposit placed in an accredited deposit protection scheme

 Harassment and illegal eviction

-Harassment is anything done by a landlord or someone linked with them that stop a tenant living safely and quietly in their home.
+Harassment is anything done by a landlord or someone linked with them that stops a tenant living safely and quietly in their home.
 Illegal eviction is when a tenant is forced out of their home without the landlord or landlady following proper procedures.
-Such actions are likely to constitute criminal offences under the Protection from Eviction Act 1977 and the private sector housing team has powers to prosecute.
+These actions are likely to count as criminal offences under the Protection from Eviction Act 1977 and the private sector housing team has powers to prosecute.